nnennandukwe/GenAI-Dev-Onboarding-Starter-Kit/README.md

 - 🛠️ **Poetry for dependency management** — no environment headaches

 ## Overview
-This project demonstrates a simple Retrieval Augmented Generation (RAG) system.
-It uses OpenAI's `text-embedding-3-small` model to generate embeddings for text documents and stores them in a ChromaDB vector store.
-The system then uses these embeddings to retrieve relevant document chunks based on user queries and generate responses.
-The project also includes an evaluation component using the Ragas framework to assess the performance of the RAG pipeline, focusing on context precision, context recall, and faithfulness.
+- This project demonstrates a simple Retrieval Augmented Generation (RAG) system (where an LLM can query stored documents as extra info to answer prompts)
+- It uses OpenAI's `text-embedding-3-small` model to generate embeddings for text documents and stores them in a ChromaDB vector store.
+- The system then uses these embeddings to retrieve relevant document chunks based on user queries and generate responses.
+- The project also includes an evaluation component using the Ragas framework to assess the performance of the RAG pipeline, focusing on context precision, context recall, and faithfulness.

 ## Intentions
 - To provide a practical example of building a RAG system.